"I am like the most self-critical person... deep down it's like, it's a mess."

 • Fear as engine: Grew up in genuine instability — food insecurity, alcoholic father, generational trauma.
 Every major decision traces back to the need for solid ground.

-• The counterphobic flip: A conflict-averse child who learned through therapy to stop suppressing, then couldn't stop fighting.
+• The counterphobic flip: A conflict-averse child who learned in therapy to stop suppressing, then couldn't stop fighting.
 The political warfare isn't anger — it's fear with a platform.

 • Earnestness as trust signal: The #1 quality he looks for in founders is authenticity.
 Sixes don't just value trust — they need it for survival.